bill-reech/PyMath.ReechebleMachineLearningEngineerTest.WebAPI/docs/source/reference_index/domain.rst

 Domain
 ------
-The module contains models and entities used to model the zorn event domain.
+The module contains models and entities used to model the Reecheble Finance domain.

 .. note::
    The module should have no dependencies to any low level details.